guslipkin/Spring2021/ECP 4044 ~ Economic Analysis/Gus The Grocer [FULL TITLE HERE].md

 - Make w a function of time to completion and v is a function increasing in my time (2nd derivative is negative), then an internal solution should present
 - Get in time to completion in a concrete way
 - ==Explain T==
 - NPV changes over time when doing things by hand
   - Os and Ms are a sum
 - value moving forward is function of my time put into T
   - Ms asymptotes off to 1
 - ==Talk theory before math==
+- Can solve by continuous with internal minimum
+- -